futel/dialplan-functions/doc/ssl.md

 The box that certbot is run on stores the creds and becomes a local registry for the certs, when we register on create/update, Let's Encrypt sends the reminder email.
 Do we need the local certs when we renew or can they be thrown away after they're in ACM?
 Files are stored in /etc/letsencrypt.

 The cert expiry is short, this process must be repeated each time.
 I think the usual process is to have the infrastructure and staff, a networked box running certbot and a human to keep it running?
-It doesn't look hard if we aren't really concerned about security, need to run it with an auth hook periodically for autoewnewal.
+It doesn't look hard if we aren't really concerned about security, need to run it with an auth hook periodically for autorewnewal.
 Might be worth it to just buy 4 certs a year?

 https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains-prerequisites.html
 https://eff-certbot.readthedocs.io/en/stable/using.html#manual